Margaret Read MacDonald: Family

-Margaret Read and her husband James Bruce Macdonald have two daughters, Julie Liana MacDonald Martin and Jennifer Skye MacDonald Whitman.
-Jen and her husband Nat Whitman also tell stories, as The Whitman Story Sampler.
-Margaret Read Macdonald currently lives in Des Moines, Washington and spends time in the summer on Guemes Island, Washington where she holds a storyteller's retreat.
+Margaret Read and her husband James Bruce MacDonald have two daughters, Julie Liana MacDonald Martin and Jennifer Skye MacDonald Whitman.
+Jen and her husband Nat Whitman also tell stories, such as The Whitman Story Sampler.
+Margaret Read MacDonald currently lives in Des Moines, Washington and spends time in the summer on Guemes Island, Washington where she holds a storyteller's retreat.